 Author of the hardcover nonfiction book The Truth Shall Set Your Wallet Free (Post Hill Press, distributed by Simon & Schuster)

 Do You Want to Be Like Nicholas Stuller Who Provided this Review About Mark Malatesta?

-Do you want to be like Nicholas and get represented by a successful literary agent?
+Do you want to be like Nicholas and get represented by a successful literary agent, followed by a hardcover book deal with a traditional publisher like Post Hill Press, distributed by Simon & Schuster?
 Click here to get instant access to the Free Resources on our websites for authors and click here to find out how you can Schedule an Introductory Coaching Call.
 Mark Malatesta is founder of The Bestselling Author and Literary Agent Undercover, helping authors of all genres (fiction, nonfiction, and children’s books) get top literary agents, publishers, and book deals.
 The above review of Mark Malatesta, Author Coach was provided by author Nicholas Stuller.